galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > 1. Are the top genes for PCs 1-3 expressed in the clusters you expected?
 > 2. Do you find it easier to understand gene expression with the violin plots or the UMAPs we coloured by expression in the last step?
 > > <solution-title></solution-title>
 > > 1.
-We can see the same expression patterns in the violin plots as we did in the UMAP feature plots.
-For example, if you're following the separate preprocessing route, MALAT1 is expressed across most of the clusters while PPBP is only expressed in cluster 8.
-We can see similarities between the UMAP and violin plots for the SCTransform route too, such as S100A8 expression being highest in cluster 1.
+We can see the same expression patterns in the violin plots as we did in the UMAP feature plots. <span class="Separate-Preprocessing-Steps">For example, MALAT1 is expressed across most of the clusters while PPBP is only expressed in cluster 8.</span><span class="SCTransform">*For example, S100A8 expression is highest in cluster 1.</span>
-> > We can also see that there is some expression of the top genes outside the clusters they are most highly expressed in, although usually at low levels in a small number of cells.
-An exception on the plots for the separate preprocessing route is a cell in cluster 1 that expressed very high levels of HLA-DQA1 - perhaps this cell was assigned to the wrong cluster or maybe there was some contamination or error, but it could also just be an unusual cell that really did have higher levels of this gene!
+> > We can also see that there is some expression of the top genes outside the clusters they are most highly expressed in, although usually at low levels in a small number of cells. <span class="Separate-Preprocessing-Steps">One exception we can see on this plot is a cell in cluster 1 that expressed very high levels of HLA-DQA1 - perhaps this cell was assigned to the wrong cluster or maybe there was some contamination or error, but it could also just be an unusual cell that really did have higher levels of this gene!</span><span class="SCTransform"></span>
 > > 2.
 The UMAP plots can give us a good overview of the data that you may find easier to picture and remember, but it can be hard to tell where one cluster ends and another begins.
-The violin plots can be clearer as each cluster is plotted separately and we can see the whole range of expression - we would have a hard time picking out that outlier in cluster 1 with high levels of HLA-DQA1 from the UMAP plot.
+The violin plots can be clearer as each cluster is plotted separately and we can see the whole range of expression - <span class="Separate-Preprocessing-Steps">we would have a hard time picking out that outlier in cluster 1 with high levels of HLA-DQA1 from the UMAP plot.</span><span class="SCTranform">we can spot outliers more easily on this plot.</span>
 > {: .solution}
 {: .question}